MahsaSnt/roboreaderapi/readme.md

 #### routes and key values are mentioned below:

 - https://roboreader.herokuapp.com/api, key vales : "type", "path"
-   - Enter the type of your desired article ("url" or "file") and the path of it, if it's type is "url" in path option insert the url of the article and if it's type is "file" in path option insert the directory of the file in the server, also the format of files should be "txt" or "docx" or "pdf".
-For example {"type": "url", "path": "https://en.wikipedia.org/wiki/Data_science"} or {"type": "file", "path": "D:/portfolio/roboreader/static/test.txt"}.
+   - Enter the type of your desired article ("url" or "text_file" or "audio_file") and the path of it, if it's type is "url" in path option insert the url of the article and if it's type is "file" in path option insert the directory of the file in the server, also the format of text_files should be "txt" or "docx" or "pdf" and the format of audio_files should be "mp3" or "wav".
+For example {"type": "url", "path": "https://en.wikipedia.org/wiki/Data_science"} or {"type": "text_file", "path": "D:/portfolio/roboreader/static/test.txt"}.
 This endpoint return the text of the article.

 - https://roboreader.herokuapp.com/api/cleantext, key value : "text"